 Much like a Depression Era Water Pie…this simple Cinnamon Pie is a great dessert to be able to make when funds are tight, but you would really like to eat something super sweet/rich.

-The best part about this easy dessert recipe is that you probably have all the ingredients on hand already too.
+The best part about this easy dessert recipe is that you probably already have all of the ingredients on hand already too.

 As far as I know, this recipe was my Great Grandma Jenny’s (on my mom’s side of the family).
 It has been passed down for generations.
 It’s actually a constant dish at all of our Holiday celebrations because my grandmother always makes a massive batch for the whole family to enjoy.